An elementary proof of some Ramanujan-type identities

 \fontsize{12}{15pt}\selectfont

 \textbf{\S 1.
-Introduction.} The main purpose of this note is to apply the general identity established in \cite{Daniyarkhodzhaev_Korolev_2021} to derive some relations that connect the squares of Riemann zeta-function $\zeta(z)$ at integer points with digamma-function, Bernoulli numbers etc.
+Introduction.} The main goal of this note is to apply a general but elementary identity, established in \cite{Daniyarkhodzhaev_Korolev_2021}, to derive some relations that connect the squares of the Riemann zeta-function $\zeta(z)$ at integer values with the digamma function, Bernoulli numbers and other related objects.

-The following lemma is the particular case of general assertion from \cite{Daniyarkhodzhaev_Korolev_2021}:
+The following lemma is a special case of the general assertion from \cite{Daniyarkhodzhaev_Korolev_2021}: